Who Was Timothy McVeigh?

 Oklahoma City Bombing

-In September 1994, Timothy McVeigh put into motion his plan to destroy the Alfred P. Murrah Federal building in Oklahoma City, Oklahoma.
-With accomplices Terry Nichols and Michael Fortier, McVeigh acquired tons of ammonium nitrate fertilizer and gallons of fuel to form a highly volatile explosive.
-McVeigh chose the Murrah federal building because it provided excellent camera angles for media coverage.
+In September 1994, McVeigh put into motion his plan to destroy the Alfred P. Murrah Federal Building in Oklahoma City, Oklahoma.
+With accomplices Nichols and Fortier, McVeigh acquired tons of ammonium nitrate fertilizer and gallons of fuel to form a highly volatile explosive.
+McVeigh chose the Murrah Federal Building because it provided excellent camera angles for media coverage.
 He wanted to make this attack a platform for his anti-government message.

 Arrest, Trial and Execution